Mukilkumar-SEC/Ex-01-Data-Cleaning/README.md

 Save the Clean data to the file

 # CODE
-Program Developed By : Mirudhula D
+Program Developed By : Mukil kumar v

-Register number : 212221230060
+Register number : 212222230087

 import pandas as pd